Electric power transmission: Overhead

 High-voltage overhead conductors are not covered by insulation.
-The conductor material is nearly always an aluminum alloy, formed of several strands and possibly reinforced with steel strands.
+The conductor material is nearly always an aluminium alloy, formed of several strands and possibly reinforced with steel strands.
 Copper was sometimes used for overhead transmission, but aluminum is lighter, reduces yields only marginally and costs much less.
 Overhead conductors are supplied by several companies.
 Conductor material and shapes are regularly improved to increase capacity.

-Conductor sizes range from 12 mm2 (#6 American wire gauge) to 750 mm2 (1,590,000 circular mils area), with varying resistance and current-carrying capacity.
+Conductor sizes range from 12 mm2 (#6 American wire gauge) to 1,092 mm2 (2,156,000 circular mils area), with varying resistance and current-carrying capacity.
 For large conductors (more than a few centimetres in diameter), much of the current flow is concentrated near the surface due to the skin effect.
 The center of the conductor carries little current but contributes weight and cost.
 Thus, multiple parallel cables (called bundle conductors) are used for higher capacity.
 Bundle conductors are used at high voltages to reduce energy loss caused by corona discharge.

-Today, transmission-level voltages are usually 110 kV and above.
+Today, transmission-level voltages are usually considered to be 110 kV and above.
 Lower voltages, such as 66 kV and 33 kV, are usually considered subtransmission voltages, but are occasionally used on long lines with light loads.
 Voltages less than 33 kV are usually used for distribution.
 Voltages above 765 kV are considered extra high voltage and require different designs.

 Overhead transmission wires depend on air for insulation, requiring that lines maintain minimum clearances.
 Adverse weather conditions, such as high winds and low temperatures, interrupt transmission.
 Wind speeds as low as 23 kn can permit conductors to encroach operating clearances, resulting in a flashover and loss of supply.
 Oscillatory motion of the physical line is termed conductor gallop or flutter depending on the frequency and amplitude of oscillation.